-Applicants should hold a good honours degree 2:2 or above in a relevant academic discipline, such as Finance, Accounting or Economics.
+Applicants should hold an honours degree 2:2 or above in a relevant academic discipline.
 Applications from candidates with relevant experience will be considered on an individual basis.
 Each application will be considered on its merits and the final decision will be made by the course director.

 We recognise a breadth of qualifications; speak to one of our advisers today to find out how we can help you.